bright/new-www/content/blog/app-uninstall-healthcare.md

 One of the main reasons mobile health users uninstall the app is due to boredom or loss of motivation.
 This is mostly applicable to lifestyle and fitness apps.

 <div className="image">![motivation](/images/mhealth_uninstall_blog_motivation.png "motivation")</div>

+<blockquote><h2>Gamification in mHealth apps</h2><div>In gamification context, some identified themes were linked to various motivational affordances (game elements) in mHealth apps.
+The motivational affordances identified in this study include leader boards, challenges, levels, connection (relatedness), achievement, feedback, prompting, and tracking.
+An important factor was that most respondents who use non-gamified mHealth apps stated that motivation significantly affects their adherence.
+Hence, introducing game-like features can increase the prospect of adoption and continued use of fitness apps.</div><footer>User Engagement and Abandonment of mHealth: A Cross-Sectional Survey</footer></blockquote>